megaease/easeagent-spring-petclinic/README.md

 ```

 > All images in the stacks are pulled from the docker official registry.
 You should make sure you can pull images from it.
-All images are official images. **WE HAVE NOT TO CHANGE ANYTHING OF THEM**.
+All images are official images. **WE HAVE NOT CHANGE ANYTHING OF THEM**.

 Provisioning full-stack command is:
 ```shell